-Initial equity public offering price per share \$ Pro forma net tangible book value per share as of December 31, 2004 \$ Increase in pro forma net tangible book value per share attributable to the sale of shares in the equity public offering and the additional financing transactions - Pro forma net tangible book value per share after the equity public offering and the additional financing transactions \$ Pro forma dilution per share to new investors assuming full exchange of all Lazard Group common membership interests held by LAZ-MD Holdings into shares of our common stock \$
+Initial equity public offering price per share \$ 26.00 Pro forma net tangible book value per share as of December 31, 2004 \$(1.32) Decrease in pro forma net tangible book value per share attributable to the sale of shares in the equity public offering and the additional financing transactions, after giving effect to the recapitalization (8.80) Pro forma net tangible book value per share after giving effect to the separation and recapitalization (10.12) Pro forma dilution per share to new investors assuming full exchange of all Lazard Group common membership # 00 10 interests held by LAZ-MD Holdings into shares of our common stock \$ 36.12

-If the underwriters' over-allotment option is exercised in full, the pro forma net tangible book value per share of common stock would be approximately \$ per share and the dilution in pro forma net tangible book value per share of common stock to new investors would be \$ per share.
+If the underwriters' over-allotment option is exercised in full, the pro forma net tangible book value per share of common stock after giving effect to the separation and recapitalization would be approximately \$(8.60) per share and the dilution in pro forma net tangible book value per share of common stock to new investors would be \$34.60 per share.

-If the shares of common stock issuable upon settlement of the purchase contracts issued in connection with this offering and the IXIS investment agreement had been issued upon closing of this offering, we estimate that our pro forma net tangible book value per share as of December 31, 2004, after giving effect to the equity public offering and such issuance of shares, would have been between \$ and \$ per share (or \$ and \$ per share if the underwriters' over-allotment options for both this offering and the equity public offering had been exercised in full).
+If the shares of common stock issuable upon settlement of the purchase contracts issued in connection with this offering and the IXIS investment agreement had been issued upon closing of this offering, we estimate that our proforma net tangible book value per share as of December 31, 2004, after giving effect to the equity public offering and such issuance of shares, would have been between \$() and \$(per share (or \$() and \$() per share if the underwriters' over-allotment options for both this offering and the equity public offering had been exercised in full).
 This range is based on the average minimum (\$) and maximum (\$) price per share of common stock that holders of the purchase contracts will pay upon settlement of the purchase contracts, assuming no adjustments are made to the applicable settlement rate as a result of anti-dilution provisions or otherwise.

-The following table summarizes, on a pro forma basis as of December 31, 2004, the difference between the total cash consideration paid and the average price per share paid by existing stockholders and the purchasers of common stock in the equity public offering with respect to the number of shares of common stock purchased from us, before deducting estimated underwriting discounts, commissions and offering expenses payable by us.
+The following table summarizes, on a pro forma basis as of December 31, 2004, the difference between the total cash consideration paid and the average price per share paid by existing stockholders and the purchasers of common stock as described below in the equity public offering with respect to the number of shares of common stock purchased from us, before deducting estimated underwriting discounts, commissions and offering expenses payable by us.

-Shares P urchased tal leration Average Number Percent Amount Percent Price per Share Existing stockholders (a) Purchasers of common stock in the equity public offering (b) Total
+Shares Purc hased Total Conside Average Number Percent Amount Percent Average Price per Share \$ Existing stockholders (a) 66,346,154 66.3% \$ - 0.0% \$ - Purchasers of common stock (b) 33,653,846 33.7 875,000,000 100.0 26.00 Total 100,000,000 100.00% \$875,000,000 100.0% 8.75

-- (a) Represents LAZ-MD Holdings' common membership interests in Lazard Ltd on an as-if-exchanged basis. - (b) Includes million shares to be issued to working members who hold historical partner interests and who have elected to exchange those interests for shares of our common stock valued at the initial public offering price and shares issued to IXIS pursuant to the IXIS investment agreement.
+(a) Represents LAZ-MD Holdings' common membership interests in Lazard Ltd on an as-if-exchanged basis.

+(b) Includes 1,266,190 shares to be issued to Mr. Wasserstein in exchange for his historical partner interests valued at the initial public offering price and 1,923,077 shares to be issued to IXIS pursuant to the IXIS investment agreement.